TaskListProcessor - Enterprise Async Orchestration for .NET

 With TaskListProcessor, you get:

-Concurrent Data Retrieval: All service calls execute in parallel, reducing total load time to roughly the slowest single call rather than the sum of all calls.
+- Concurrent data retrieval where all service calls execute in parallel, reducing total load time to roughly the slowest single call rather than the sum of all calls.

-Fault Isolation: When the flights API fails, weather and activities data still display.
-Users see partial results rather than an error page.
+- Fault isolation so when the flights API fails, weather and activities data still display and users see partial results rather than an error page.

-Comprehensive Telemetry: Detailed metrics show which services are slow, which are failing, and overall dashboard performance.
-This data drives optimization decisions.
+- Comprehensive telemetry showing which services are slow, which are failing, and how overall dashboard performance changes over time.

-Graceful Degradation: Priority-based scheduling ensures critical data (like weather) loads before nice-to-have data (like event recommendations).
+- Graceful degradation with priority-based scheduling so critical data (like weather) loads before nice-to-have data (like event recommendations).

 Business Impact